Superintendent (police): Ireland

 In the Republic of Ireland the rank of superintendent is between inspector and chief superintendent.
 There are usually two or three assigned to each division.
 Detectives use the "detective" prefix.
 There were 178 superintendents in the Garda Síochána at the beginning of 2006.
 In the Irish language, a Garda superintendent is a ceannfort, which translates literally as "headman".
 Ard-Cheannfort is a chief superintendent or "high headman".
 Ceannfort is also used for the military rank of "commandant", equivalent to major.

 Each police district is commanded by a superintendent.
 Districts are sub-units of divisions, which are commanded by chief superintendents.

 Italy

-In the Italian Polizia di Stato, the ranks of superintendent (sovrintendente) are medium-level non-commissioned officers' ranks, senior to agents and assistants and junior to inspectors.
-In official comparisons, they are equivalent to sergeants.
-The three ranks are vice sovrintendente (deputy superintendent), sovrintendente (superintendent), and sovrintendente capo (chief superintendent).
+In the Italian Polizia di Stato, the rank of vicequestore equals a British police superintendent, while the rank of sovrintendente (Italian for superintendent) is a low-level rank, equal to a British or American police sergeant and also equal to sergeant in the Italian military.

+Japan

+In Japan, it is used by the Prefectural police for the officer in command of a smaller police station.
+It is equivalent to the Japanese army rank of lieutenant colonel.